TiaMarieG/tiamarie-portfolio/README.md

 - [x] Add your previous work experiences - Done
 - [x] Add your hobbies (including images) - Done
 - [x] Add your current/previous education - Done
-- [x] Add a map of all the cool locations/countries you visited
+- [x] Add a map of all the cool locations/countries you visited - Done

 ### Flask Tasks
 - [x] Get your Flask app running locally on your machine using the instructions below. - Done